-BEST FILMINUTE – We always set a goal to bring together a jury as critically insightful and creative as any jury of any major festival.
-Try this jury on for size: RICHARD LINKLATER, TOR MYHREN, CARMEN GRAY, TEA OBREHT, & JEREMY AZEVEDO.
-They will select the Best Filminute and will also award 5 Jury Commendations.
+BEST FILMINUTE We always set a goal to bring together an international jury as critically insightful and creative as any jury of any major festival.
+This year we welcome JENNIFER BAICHWAL, ISABELLE DANEL, KRISTEN SCHAAL, WAIN CHOI, & KHRIS BURTON.
+Together with John Ketchum and Sabaa Quao from Filminute, they will select the Best Filminute and will also award 5 Jury Commendations.

-CINECOUP - This year Filminute is pleased to partner with CineCoup.
+CINECOUP - Filminute is pleased to once again partner with CineCoup.
 The CineCoup prize ($2,500 CAD) will be awarded to one of the 25 films shortlisted at Filminute 2013.

-to learn more about CineCoup's disruptive business model.
+to learn more about CineCoup's disruptive business model, as well as the newly launched ComedyCoup.
 The CineCoup Film Accelerator delivers production financing and guaranteed distribution to indie filmmakers.
 CineCoup was launched in Canada and will be expanding their film accelerator model in several international markets.

 J. Joly is the Founder and CEO of the CineCoup Film Accelerator.
 He is also an award-winning short film director who has worked at every level of production on film and television in Canada, He is also the founder of OverInteractive Media, an award winning digital agency focused on branded gamification and social TV strategies for clients that include CBC, Disney/ABC & The Weinstein Company,